Code-master2020/MPRAdecoder/readme.md

 # MPRAdecoder
 Script used to analyze raw MPRA data in the Laboratory of Cell Division, IMCB SB RAS, Novosibirsk, Russia.

-Current version (2.0) of this script was designed by Anna Letiagina and Evgeniya Omelina from Alexey Pindyurin's research group.
+Current version (1.0) of this script was designed by Anna Letiagina, Evgeniya Omelina and Anton Ivankin from Alexey Pindyurin's research group.
-Version 1.0 of this script was developed by Anton Ivankin.

 Dependencies
 To succesfully implement this script you need to create Spyder environment for python with conda.